The Source for Richmond Architecture and Design Information

 Neighborhood Profile: Newtowne West

 For a city that prides itself on its network of distinct neighborhoods, perhaps Richmond has paid too little attention to Newtowne West.
-Then again, its obscurity is as much a function of the infrastructure and topography which surround it as intentional neglect.
+Then again, its obscurity is as much a result of the infrastructure and topography which surround it as intentional neglect.
 This small neighborhood is bound by Broad Street to the south, Lombardy Avenue …

 Architectural Ancestry: John Eberson in Richmond